Applying for a permanent residence card for third-country national family members of EU citizens entitled to freedom of movement

 Prerequisites

-- You are a family member of an EU or EEA citizen residing in Germany, but you do not have any of these nationalities yourself.
+- You are a family member of an EU or EEA citizen residing in Germany, but you yourself do not hold either of these nationalities.

 -